mikoloism/annar-js/README.md

+<p align="right">WIP</p>
-[WIP] : this project is just instance and concept of the real project
+warn : this project is just instance and concept of the real project

 # Annar Js